Pike County Health Department, Home Health & Hospice offers many support groups that are free and open to the public.

 - Nurturing the resiliency of people to identify their own inner resources and coping strategies.

 We strive to assure our bereaved compassion, mutual support, understanding, diversity, integrity and allow our families to feel safe and supported in a nurturing environment.
+Find out more by visiting our new hospice web-page.

 Breastfeeding Support Group